 Whenever you travel to a new country, you should take some time to familiarize yourself with some of the common cultural mistakes that are often made by foreigners.
 If you overstep a boundary, ignorance will only get you so far.

 English might be one of the most commonly spoken languages in the world, but don't expect to hear Swedes speaking English to each other.
 Although over 80 percent of people in Sweden do speak English, you might still come across people who don't, so it's best to learn some basic Swedish phrases for common niceties.

-If you're not from Scandinavia, you're probably not aware how animated and loud you can be in a conversation.
+If you're not from Scandinavia, you're might not be aware of how animated and loud you can be in a conversation.
 Being loud and flamboyant is the quickest way to irritate the locals in Sweden and you might even be gently reprimanded if your voice carries over to the next table.
-If you see a Swede turning their body away from you and shading their eyes, take this as a sign to lower your voice and tone it down.
+If you see Swedes turning their body away from you and shading their eyes, take this as a sign to lower your voice and tone it down.

 Don't Feel Pressured by Silence

 What you may perceive as an awkward silence, a Swede will perceive as a comfortable pause.
 Swedes are direct communicators, so every word is calculated to carry meaning across.
 You will hardly ever overhear conversations that are filled with social pleasantries and small talk, so don’t rush to fill the gap.
 Instead, try to embrace the silence and enjoy the moment.